o19s/relevant-search-book/README.md

 1. First ensure you have git, python 2.7 and pip installed and in your PATH

-2. Obtain a TMDB API Key [here](https://www.themoviedb.org/faq/api).

-3. Then use the following commands to install the required dependencies
+2. Then use the following commands to install the required dependencies
   ```
   git clone git@github.com:o19s/relevant-search-book.git
   cd relevant-search-book
   pip install requests
   pip install ipython
   cd ipython/
-  export TMDB_API_KEY=<...>
   ```

-4. OPTIONAL Download tmdb json

-  For results consistent with the book, you can download [tmdb.json](https://s3.amazonaws.com/splainer.io/relevant-search/tmdb.json.tar.gz) and place it in the ipython folder.
-The link here points to a the TMDB data used to develop this book and should provide more consistent search results that the constantly updating TMDB database.

 5. Launch!